About the Kathmandu Valley

 During the April 25th earthquake in Nepal the Kathmandu valley took a lot of damage.
 Kathmandu Durbar square lost several large temples as did Patan.
 All was not lost though as the vast majority are still standing.

-Tourism as a whole has been affected as international media focuses on the negative aspects of the earthquake.
+Tourism as a whole was affected as international media focused on the negative aspects of the earthquake.
 On the positive side over 90% of all the hotels in the valley have been reopened after inspection.

 Only two major heritage sites reported over 40% damage out of 8.
 You can see a list of destroyed temples in Nepal.
 The vast majority survived as did the valley's infrastructure.
 The majority of sites are open to tourists today.

 In 2023 expect to see Kathmandu Durbar Square still under construction along with Patan Durbar Square.
 However there's still plenty to see within these mainstay attractions and the vast majority of temples in other areas have been rebuilt.
 These areas include Bhaktapur and the old city of Kathmandu.